Ring Ring… Your Mat is Calling!

 Maintaining a regular yoga practice may be one of the most challenging yet rewarding things you do in your life.
-If you are like most people, obstacles such as doubt, stress, illness, injury, and competing priorities eventually rear their not so pretty head while you are diligently tying to make time to practice.
+If you are like most people, obstacles such as illness, stress, injury, or competing priorities eventually rear their not so pretty head while you are diligently tying to make time to practice.
 Here are some ways to work with a few common obstacles and get back on your mat in light speed.

-To do yoga you have to feel worthy of receiving such a gift in your life.
-Open to the fact that the light within you is worth flighting for because your health, well-being and sanity rely on getting to your mat for practice.
-If you can shift a negative motivation to practice like shaming and shoulding yourself, into a positive motivation for practice like self-love, acceptance and a desire to be the most awesome person you can be then you are more likely to make it to the mat.
+This may sound a little “new agey” but its true- To do yoga you have to feel worthy of receiving the gift.
+The light that yoga ignites within you is worth stoking because your health, well-being and basic sanity rely on getting to your mat.
+If you can shift a negative motivation to practice like shaming and shoulding yourself, into a positive motivation like self-love, acceptance and a desire to be the most awesome person you can be then you are more likely to make it to the mat.

 Notice when your practice is slipping as early as possible.
 The longer you stay away, the harder it is to come back.
 When you notice the excuses coming on strong– sit down, breathe and notice what is coming up.
 The voice inside your head may sound like this; “yeah butt, I don’t even have 5 minutes to sit down!”
 Paradoxically, when it feels like there is no time to practice yoga, often that is when we need it the most.
 The stress spaceship has landed and it is time to take stock.
 If your to-do list seems a mile long, emails are getting buried, and the laundry basket is overflowing you may feel more irritable and anxious.
 These are warning signs that some “me” time is in order.
 Reorganize and re-prioritize, you may end up disappointing a few people, but you will be more sane and able to deal with life after a little mat time.
 Plus, yoga builds a foundation of compassion and acceptance so that you can observe and understand why the obstacles to self-care are arising in the first place.
 With awareness you can then take the appropriate steps to remedy it.